1st Genetics Program in the Nation

 Over the past 66 years, Genetics at NC State has continued to develop a program of excellence.
 It consists of over 90 faculty members in 14 departments and 5 colleges, with research interests encompassing everything from behavioral genetics and bioinformatics to cellular and developmental genetics.
 It offers exceptional undergraduate and graduate programs, attracting students domestically and globally from a wide range of communities.
 Students have access to state of the art facilities, receive personalized mentorship, and have multiple opportunities to take place in hands-on research.

-Khushi Goda, PhD Student
+Khushi Goda, PhD Candidate

 “From being a complete desk-bound researcher, I now get to use cranes to work with gigantic Loblolly pine trees in vast open fields!
 The peace and quiet is rejuvenating!
 I get to work with real pine breeders and incorporate solutions to their problems into my research.”